 Multiple content sources can be searched directly from within Content Station and published across all media channels, without switching applications.

 The new environment was introduced gradually during 2011.
-The implementation was executed by WoodWing's partner in Switzerland, A&F Computersysteme AG.
+The implementation was executed by WoodWing's partner in Switzerland, a&f systems ag.
 Everything went well without any deadline issues.